 heritage assets.

 Impacts a Conservation Area No

 Impacts an Archaeological Priority Area No

 Impacts a Scheduled Ancient Monument No

 Impacts on flooding from all sources.
 Site is susceptible to surface water flooding.

-Is in a town centre.
+ls in a town centre.
 No

 Is in an Opportunity Area No

 Impacts a designated open space.
 The site is designated as former Westminster City Schools Open Space and is adjacent to Streatham Park Cemetery designated Open Space.
 Part of the site is within the Wandle Valley Regional Park 400m buffer area.

 Impacts an ecology designation.
 No

 Public Transport Accessibility Level (PTAL) PTAL 2, poor access to public transport.

-SITE Mi15 Taylor Road Day Centre, Wakefield Hall, Taylor Road, Mitcham CR4 3JR houses.
+SITE Mi15 Taylor Road Day Centre, Wakefield Hall, Taylor Road, Mitcham CR4 3JR

-Mi15 - Taylor Road Day Centre Mi15 Scale 1:788.9 Legend Site boundary Open Space SINCs © Crown copyright [and database rights] (2020) OS (London Borough of Merton 100019259, 2020) OS MasterMap Imagery Layer has been created using OS's own imagery and imagery from other suppliers. merton
+Mi15 - Taylor Road Day Centre

+© Crown copyright [and database rights] (2020) OS (London Borough of Merton 100019259, 2020) OS MasterMap Imagery Layer has been created using OS's own imagery and imagery from other suppliers.

-Site description: The site consists of a single pitched roof building that is surrounded by two storey residential or solely residential if the community service is provided elsewhere.
+Site description: The site consists of a single pitched roof building that is surrounded by two storey houses.